The Swashbuckler Rogue in D&D 5e operates with speed, elegance, and charm.

 Elegant Maneuver isn’t a bad ability, though it’s not quite as exciting as the one’s we’ve gotten leading up to this point.

-With it, you can use a bonus action on your turn to get advantage on the next Acrobatics or Athletics check that you make this turn.
+You can use a bonus action on your turn to gain advantage on the next Dexterity (Acrobatics) or Strength (Athletics) check you make during the same turn.

 In situations that rely on you sticking a landing, scaling a wall, or some other similar thing, this is useful.